cgytrus/gmml/README.md

 2. Download latest release (there are none yet lol, [compile it yourself](#Compilation))
 3. Unpack the downloaded archive into the game's folder

+## Usage
+1. Put your mods in `<game root>/gmml/mods`
+2. Put mods' IDs (you can get them from the mods' `manifest.json` file) or paths (prefixed with your system's directory separator) in `mods/blacklist.txt` to ignore them
+3. Put mods' IDs in `mods/whitelist.txt` to enable the whitelist and only load those mods

 ## Compilation
 ### Prerequisites
 - Visual Studio 2022 (IDE or Build Tools, MSVC v143 and .NET 6 SDK)